DietBepis1/Data-Visualization/ReadMe.md

     -Played around with a scatter plot.
 The first couple scripts of this project will just be random files to get familiar with matplotlib.
 I'll save these in a separate folder if I don't need them later.

+3/27/20
+    -Added random_walk.py to generate plots of random walks